psychoza/WAR/READ_ME.txt

 The premise of this "area" is to have two warring cities that players can join in their fight by choosing a faction once a day when they are of high enough worth (250m-500m?).

 The reward for fighting for their chosen faction is once per day (in game time) maybe at Noon- 1pm game time, each faction's quartermaster will award a random item to the person who aided their faction's cause the most that day.
+This will in theory give players cause to log in, go to this area, and kill some monsters.
+Higher players can sell off the items they won that day and lower players can have a new area to explore / gain experience at.

-This item can come from a random generated item list.
+The reward item can come from a random generated item list so each in game day holds a different reward.

 Item Slot |  Roll  |   Name   |
 Foot      | 1-10   | Boots    |